khalea/Intro-iOS/EtchTest/ReadMe.md

 ### EtchTest

 This is a personal experimental project inspired by a proposed final project.
-It's meant to operate quite similarly to an Etch-a-Sketch toy, with the exception of being able to use non-continuous lines.
+It's meant to operate quite similarly to an Etch-a-Sketch toy, with a few exceptions & bonuses.

 #### Proposed Features